 Three years later, Virginia became one of the first states in the nation to recognize an adult segment of the population living at risk of harm and lacking the ability to act in their own best interest.
-In 1977, the General Assembly amended protective services law to allow a court to authorize "involuntary protective services" for adults who need protection and who do not have the capacity to consent to the necessary services.
+The General Assembly amended protective services law to allow a court to authorize "involuntary protective services" for adults who need protection and who do not have the capacity to consent to the necessary services.

-The 1983 Session of the General Assembly strengthened protections for vulnerable adults by requiring LDSS to provide protective services when the need is documented through an APS investigation.
+The 1983 Session of the General Assembly strengthened protections for vulnerable adults by mandating LDSS provide protective services when the need is documented through an APS investigation.